Navrojsekhon/FInal-Assignment/Wifi.md

 ---

 ## **7. Required Equipment**
-- Wireless Router
+- Wireless Router - ensure it supports current Wi-Fi standards (at least Wi-Fi 5; Wi-Fi 6 preferred)
-- Modem (Provided by ISP)
+- Modem (Provided by ISP) - provided by ISP or a compatible third-party modem.
-- Ethernet Cable
+- Ethernet Cable - Cat5e or Cat6 recommended
-- Power Adapter
+- Power Adapter - for router and modem
-- Laptop
+- Laptop -  to access router settings and perform tests

 ---